Perm State University shooting: Memory

 Students, faculty, and residents of Perm used the exterior fence of the university to create a makeshift memorial with carnations, candles, photos, and other items.

 Minister Dmitry Chernyshenko announced that a chapel in memory of the victims will be built on the territory of PGNIU.
 In 2023, an Orthodox cross was opened on the territory of the university.
 In November 2024, the chapel was opened.
 Dmitry Makhonin, Governor of Perm Krai, took part in the ceremony of consecration and opening of the chapel.
 Some university staff and students opposed the construction on the university campus.
 Erection of a memorial cross also caused controversy among students and staff of the university.
 A publication about the unveiling of the cross sparked a discussion about its necessity.

 Reaction

 Authorities have blamed foreign influence for previous school shootings, and the attack has brought forward additional questions and potential legal changes.
 Kremlin spokesman Dmitry Peskov announced on 20 September that legislative action had already been taken to further restrict gun purchases.

 Serving a prison sentence

-As of 2025, Bekmansurov is serving a three-year prison sentence in the Chelyabinsk Oblast, after which he will be transferred to the penal colony № 2 in Solikamsk for prisoners serving life sentences.
+As of 2025, Bekmansurov is serving a three-year prison sentence in the Chelyabinsk Oblast, after which he will probably be transferred to the penal colony No. 2 in Solikamsk for prisoners serving life sentences.